 - The person is unconscious and will likely die in a matter of hours or days even if the treatment is given

-- The expected survival is virtually zero
+- The expected survival is very low

 Life-sustaining treatments and advance directives